xcart/xcart-docs/_pages/kb_en/import-export/csv_format_by_x-cart_data_type/csv_import_categories.md

 order: 100
 ---

-A categories CSV file for import must have the name categories-xxxxxx.csv, where the part -xxxxxx can be anything you want, or can be even omitted.
+A categories CSV file for import must have the name categories-xxxxxx.csv, where the part -xxxxxx can be anything you want, or can be omitted.

 Examples of correct product CSV file names: